overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 Visual content creators sometimes may need to process videos.
 For instance, a TV show provider may need to blur all passersby in the video.
 We already introduced methods above to apply filters on images, so it seems straight-forward to apply the same method on videos: video is just a sequence of image, so we just need to apply the object detection and image processing methods for each frame.

 However, the result provided by Mask R-CNN is not robust, and sometimes the mask generated for one frame will be totally different from the last frame.
-Here is an example, in which you could see that the mask of the object is flashing in the video.
+Here is an example, in which you could see that the masks of the objects are flashing in the video.

 <p align="center">
   <img src="./Figures/video_shaking.gif" width="60%"/>